pingidentity/pingidentity-cdr-sandbox/scripts/ping-bulkconfigtools/README.md

 ## Configure and commit

-You'll need to configure the following environment variables.
-The export process will maintain values that have been previously set however, new parameters may be present so you should look out for them.
+You'll need to configure the following environment variable files.
+The export process will maintain values inside these files that have been previously set however, new parameters may be present so you should look out for them.
 - docker-compose/pa.env
 - docker-compose/pf.env
 - k8/02-completeinstall/pa.env